thewca/wca-regulations/wca-regulations-2013.md

     - 10e3) If one move is required, the puzzle is be considered solved with a time penalty (+2 seconds).
     - 10e4) If more than one move is required, the puzzle is considered unsolved (DNF).
 - 10f) Limits of acceptable misalignment for puzzles:
-    - 10f1) Cube-shaped puzzles: at most 45 degrees.
+    - 10f1) NxNxN puzzles: at most 45 degrees.
     - 10f2) Megaminx: at most 36 degrees.
     - 10f3) Pyraminx: at most 60 degrees.
     - 10f4) Square-1: at most 45 degrees (U/D) or 90 degrees (/).